 John: Okay, great.
 Then Roberto also has at least I think you did maybe one or two blogs that you’ve- articles that you’ve written for my blog.
 It’s been a couple of years, so they’re down the feed, but there’s also a couple.
 I think you have one that’s on freelancing, and then I know you did another one, I think it was project–

 Roberto: Project requirements about the DSP 33.

 John: Okay, that’s right.
 We’ve known each other for quite a while, and it’s been great to have you on here.
 I really appreciate you getting up bright and early 6:00 AM there in Thailand.
 Thank you so much for doing this, and I’ll talk to you soon and see you in the Academy.

 Roberto: Okay, thank you very much, John.
 Bye-bye.

 John: Okay.
-Have a good day.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+Have a good day.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like:

 - The Path of Hardware Entrepreneurship: You Don’t Know What You Don’t Know